ScanPilot ← All Articles

 Step 1: Upload Your Scanned PDF

 Go to ScanPilot and upload your scanned PDF.
-Files up to 500 MB are supported, and the free trial lets you test with your own documents.
+Files up to 500 MB are supported, and you can test it with your own documents for free.

 ScanPilot accepts any PDF — whether it was created by a scanner, a phone camera, or exported from another application.